copsTvFan/cops-episode-guide/guide.md

 "Kiss and Make Up"

 - A motorcyclist leads officers on a chase down city streets.
+TODO: Add other officers.
-- Even a dead car battery doesn't stop a grieving man from eluding the police.
+- TODO.
+Even a dead car battery doesn't stop a grieving man from eluding the police.
-- A jumpy driver fails to avoid the cops and gives an awkward apology to his girlfriend.
+- TODO.
+A jumpy driver fails to avoid the cops and gives an awkward apology to his girlfriend.

 ### S30E32